unyt-org/uix/docs/manual/01 Getting Started.md

 This is the stage where special development features are enabled:
  * You can completely reset the current page state with `CTRL+R`
  * Error stacks for backend errors thrown during routing are displayed in the browser
- * Source maps for TypeScript files are available in the browser
+ * [Source maps](https://github.com/mozilla/source-map) for TypeScript files are available in the browser

-### Run UIX applications locally
+### Running UIX apps locally

-UIX applications run on `http://localhost:80` by default.
+By default, UIX applications run on `http://localhost:80`.
 If the port 80 on the host system is already in use, UIX will automatically select a free port.

 With the `--port` argument, the UIX CLI lets you specify a custom port on which to start the UIX application.
 This can be useful if you plan to run multiple UIX instances in parallel.

 > [!WARNING]
-> Note that HTTP cookies are shared between all localhost applications, regardless of port.
+> Note that HTTP cookies are shared between all localhost applications, regardless of the port.
 > This can lead to unexpected behavior when opening multiple apps that are running on different ports in the same browser (e.g. client endpoints and theme data might get overridden).